3. Summary of material accounting policies

 b.
 Debt instruments at fair value through other comprehensive income

-Assets that are held for collection of contractual cashflows and for selling the financial assets, where the cash flow represent solely payments of principal and interest, are measured at fair value through other comprehensive income (“FVTOCI”).
+Assets that are held for collection of contractual cashflows and for selling the financial assets, where the cash flow represent solely payments of principal and interest, are measured at fair value through other comprehensive income (“FVOCI”).
 The Company has not designated any debt instrument in this category.

 c.
 Debt instruments at fair value through profit or loss